 Just like in football, there is an offense and a defense.
-Investors need to decide what type of investor that they are and the associated investment process that comes along with that decision.
-You can be aggressive, defensive, or take a balanced approach of the two but you cannot be all three.
-The danger lies in trying to go between these three styles rather than committing to one approach and developing a strategy for the long run.
+Investors need to decide what type of investor they are and the associated investment process that comes along with that decision.
+You can be aggressive, defensive, or take a balanced approach of the two.
+The danger lies in trying to go between these three rather than committing to one approach and developing a strategy for the long run.

 It takes time, focus, and knowledge to manage investment assets.
 If you don’t feel comfortable handling this important responsibility on your own, then you should seek out an expert advisor.